Pet insurance existing customers

 - If you choose to contribute a 20% excess, no additional percentage will be added.

-- If you choose to contribute a £500 excess, no percentage will be added.
+- If you have a £500 excess, no percentage will be added.